MoFu Content Explained: What It Is, Why It Matters, And How To Turn Interested Visitors Into Qualified Leads

 2. Contextual Placing For SEO Signals

-Then, the links are placed within these high-ranking pages contextually.
-So, they can drive audience engagement through the click on the contextual anchor texts
+Then, the links are placed within the context of these high-ranking pages.
+So, they can drive audience engagement by clicking the contextual anchor texts.

-That is, instead of placing them randomly at the footer or under the author bio, the links are placed in between the paragraphs with contextual relevance.
+That is, instead of placing them randomly in the footer or under the author bio, the links are placed between paragraphs for contextual relevance.

 Moreover, it is no news that Google treats organically placed links in ranking articles as strong signals.
-So, these links are interpreted as legitimate and credible.
+So these links are considered legitimate and credible.
 Boosting the authority of the site.

 4. Faster SERP Rankings

-Given that the ranking page is already indexed, Google crawls the newly placed link in the page faster.
+Given that the ranking page is already indexed, Google crawls the newly placed link on the page more quickly.
 That is, there are no indexing delays, and the new links are indexed in a jiffy.

 Even though it is quite apparent, most people confuse SERP insight link insertion with traditional outreach methods.
 So, here I have brokendown the key differences between them—